haavardb/ideas/README.md

 #### 3. KidSplit
 _Platform for divorced parents to share information etc. about their kids_
+- Could include economic data with OpenBanking?
+"How much have we each spent on the children?"

 #### 4. SocialList
 _Create and share your lists of things, like Instagram with lists_